farawyn-git/Integration-of-acceleration/README.md

 # Integration-of-acceleration
-Collection of tools for numerical integration of acceleration signals in python
+It#s the Beginning for a cllection of tools for numerical integration and interpretation of acceleration signals in python.